kensanata/just-halberds/Halberts.md

 > Example: Claudia directs the game and needs goblins that
 > ride on giant spiders that ambush the vanguard.
 There are 7.
 > She uses the line of nightlings and mounts.
 Goblins:
-> Damage-3, Stamina-1, Life-5, Attack-5, Hit-9, Escape-4.
+> Damage-3, Endurance-1, Life-5, Attack-5, Hit-9, Escape-4.
 > Giant Spiders: Damage-15, Endurance-16, Life-12, Attack-9,
 > Hit-5, Escape-7.
 In this world, goblins are rather harmless
-> opponents who ride on terrible giant spiders, which, again, are not very good at hitting things.
+> opponents who ride on terrible giant spiders, which,
+> oddly enough, are not very good at hitting things.

 As in any good film, the impending danger is always clearly announced, so that the players can decide